 SELECT * FROM categories;

-The following statement to create a table whose primary key consists of two columns:
+The following statement creates a table whose primary key consists of two columns:

 CREATE TABLE Walmart(